adelphi-ed-tech/au-courses/courses/intro-to-programming.md

 ### Project 2: Text Analysis

 For this project you will select a text or a collection of texts and write a program that uses computation to analyze the texts.
 It is up to you to both select the texts and to decide what type of analysis is "interesting."

 In addition to improving on the programming competencies from project 1, you should demonstrate the following in your code:

-**Programming competencies:**

-* functions
+#### Marking guide:

+There are a total of 20 possible points for this assignment, which will be evaluated on the following criteria:

+1. **Question Quality** (_3 points_)\
+   Does the question chosen reflect a problem that a computer program is good at analyzing?
+Is the question interesting or important?
+Is the answer obvious, or is it worthy of analysis?

+    - 3 points: the _question can not be easily answered without the aid of software_ because it requires a lot of input data, involves tedious/repetetive tasks which are prone to error, or requires complex calculations.
+Further, the _question is interesting_—it tells us something that is not already established in research or provides evidence for something that is incompletely or ambiguously understood
+    - 2 points: the question meets one of the two criteria for 3 points, but not both
+    - 1 point: the question is trivial or obvious after brief human analysis, or does not lend itself to generalization/abstract conclusions
+    - 0 points: the question would be more easily analyzed by human rather than computer analysis; trying to write software to answer the problem actually makes it more difficult to get a clear picture of the problem
+2. **Coding fundamentals** (_8 points_)\
+   The program demonstrates a grasp of the programming concepts covered in this class, including:

+    - _variables_
+        - data is not "hard coded" and can be easily changed by using variables
+        - data is separate from functionality
+    - _functions_
         - abstraction through function parameters
-    - encapsulation through function parameters and return statements; zero-side effects
+        - encapsulation through function parameters and return statements; use "pure functions" with zero-side effects
-    - _higher order function strategies_
+    - _design_
+        - the program is organized through the use of functions
+        - functions "scale" is appropriate to the task and discrete: concerns are separated logically, such as one function for gather results and another for displaying results
+        - functions are written in a way that they are used several times in the program
+        - code is not repeated
-    - _recursion_
+    - _data structures_
-* data structures
-    - use python built-in data structures appropriately: ``list``, ``dict``, ``tuple``, ``set``
+        - use python built-in data structures appropriately:
+          ``list``, ``dict``, ``tuple``, ``set``
-    - use index/slice notation
+        - use index/slice notation if needed
         - sort data structures
-    - _use list comprehensions_, _map()_, or _filter()_
-* testing
-    - write test code that helps validate your program
-    - _use ``doctest`` or ``unittest`` frameworks
-* libraries/modules
-    - divide your code into more than one file/module
-    - use import statements to work with Python's standard library

-**Deliverables:**
+    _Point values:_

+    - 6-8 points: creates new functions that perform _new analysis_ not
+      available in the ``content.py`` program provided by the instructor.
+The program would easily be able to work on a different data set (i.e. different input text files) to provide good results.
+Functions are consistent (in that the parameters expected and results returned work well with other functions in the program) and can be combined in different ways.
+    - 3-5 points: code is clear and organized, but does not add significant new functions, some code may have unintended side effects, such as modifying list or dictionary data in unexpected ways; other code may take parameters, but not use them.
+Code cannot easily operate on other data sets.
+    - 0-2 points: repetitive tasks are not factored into functions, but exhibit more of a copy-paste approach, functions don't (always) return the expected results or contain logic errors; code doesn't run due to syntax errors or runtime errors
+3. **Risk Taking** (_4 points_)\
+   How "adventurous" is this code?
+Does the student show that they move beyond the template given to them?
+Do they incorporate ideas from other projects into this?
+Is there evidence they read online docs or the course text to learn addition techniques to approach the problem?

+     - 4 points: in several places, the program use advanced features such as optional functional parameters, list comprehensions, advanced sorting techniques, or string formatting functions; libraries are imported to improve code performance and clarity; content.py functions are modified and improved by the student
+    -  3 points: some core changes are made to content.py, other advanced techniques are evident 1 or 2 times
+    -  1-2 points: tentative changes are made to content.py, mostly by adding composite functions that combine existing functionality
+    -  0 points: only cosmetic changes are made to the initial content.py example, such as changing the input text files and the target words passed into the ``neighbors`` function
+4. **Code Style** (_2 points_)\
+   Is the program consistently formatted according to Python conventions?

+    - 2 points: consistently follows the spirit of the _Think Python_ and
+      PEP 8 style guides.
+    - 1 point: follows guide most of the time, shows internal consistency for style
+    - 0 points: lack of consistency in style makes the program harder to read and (potentially) harder to debug and maintain

+5. **Results** (_3 points_)\
+   The quality of your results include both the information that your program produces and the way that it is formatted for the user.
+When your program runs, it should produce some type of report that sheds light on your hypothesis.
+It doesn't matter if your hypothesis was correct or not—after your program is runs, the user should have more information to evaluate the hypothesis.

+       - 3 points: results give clear support for or against the hypothesis by providing relevant information and are formatted in a way that makes them easy to interpret
+       - 2 points: results provide some evidence for or against the hypothesis. they may not be formatted in a way that makes them easy to interpret or they may leave some ambiguity that could have been explored further in the code
+       - 1 point: some evidence is provided but it is difficult to interpret either due to formatting or the output achieved
+       - 0 points: results do not shed any light on the question posed

+#### Deliverables:

 You should turn in all files related to your project in a single archive (e.g., .zip, .tar, .7z).
 Project files _must_ contain your